-- The Cast Showoff: Pernell Roberts was a talented singer, so several episodes had Adam singing during the plot.
+The Cast Showoff: Pernell Roberts was a talented singer, so several episodes had Adam singing during the plot.

-- Dawson Casting: At the beginning of the series, the 17-year-old Little Joe was played by 22-year-old Michael Landon, and the 23-year-old Hoss was played by the 30-year-old Dan Blocker.
+Dawson Casting: At the beginning of the series, the 17-year-old Little Joe was played by 22-year-old Michael Landon, and the 23-year-old Hoss was played by the 30-year-old Dan Blocker.

 Missing Episode: When the show entered syndication in 1973, the original rerun package contained only the first six seasons (complete, minus one 1965 episode), plus select episodes from the eighth through 11th seasons (1966-1970, those considered to be the "most popular" amongst fans); this is the package that airs currently on TVLand.
-The entire 1965-1966 season, the episodes from 1966-1970 not included in the original syndicated package, and the final three seasons (1970-1973, which had Mitch Vogel as part of the cast as young teen-ager Jamie Hunter Cartwright) were not included and, amongst die-hard fans presumed to be "lost."
-However, the "missing" episodes were later included in a second rerun package, and these episodes have aired on CBN and the Hallmark Channel.
-That said, there are no known instances of the entire run of 430 episodes — from the premiere to the final episode — being aired as part of a single rerun package on a TV network or station.
+A second syndicated package included 51 additional episodes from 1966-1970 (all but 13 episodes from the eighth through 11th seasons) that stations had the option to buy.
+Then there was a third syndication package, not released until the early 1980s, that included "Lorathio Larkin" (from near the end of the sixth season, the lone pre-seventh season episode that had not yet been syndicated), the entire 1965-1966 season, the 67 episodes from 1966-1970 not included in the original "classic 260" syndicated package, and the final three seasons (1970-1973, which had Mitch Vogel as part of the cast as young teen-ager Jamie Hunter Cartwright) ... those episodes amongst die-hard fans presumed to be "lost.
+The "lost episodes" pacakge has aired on CBN and the Hallmark Channel.
+It wasn't until 2015 that MeTV, which had aired the original syndication package, began airing the "lost episodes", and — with the exception of WXNE of Boston, starting in 1982 — not until 2018 that MeTV became the first TV outlet to air the entire run of 430 episodes from start to finish as part of a single rerun package.

 Trope Namer: Bonanza is the trope namer for the Cartwright Curse, the tendency for love interests to die or be written out of a series at a high pace for the sake of drama or to maintain the status quo.

-- You Look Familiar: Numerous actors appeared in multiple one-off guest roles throughout the 14 seasons.
+You Look Familiar: Numerous actors appeared in multiple one-off guest roles throughout the 14 seasons.
 A few notable examples are:

-- James Coburn, who appeared in 3 episodes as three different characters over the first three seasons.
+James Coburn, who appeared in 3 episodes as three different characters over the first three seasons.

-- Gregory Walcott, who appeared as seven different characters over the course of 7 episodes ranging from season 1 to season 14.
+Gregory Walcott, who appeared as seven different characters over the course of 7 episodes ranging from season 1 to season 14.

-- Don Collier appeared in five episodes (the most memorable being 'Credit For a Kill' as Sheriff Fenton), and also lent his distinctive voice to provide an uncredited voice-over as the Judge in the series finale.
+Don Collier appeared in five episodes (the most memorable being 'Credit For a Kill' as Sheriff Fenton), and also lent his distinctive voice to provide an uncredited voice-over as the Judge in the series finale.

-- In one particularly squicky example, Geraldine Brooks, the actress who plays Adam’s mother later returned as a love-interest for Hoss.
+In one particularly squicky example, Geraldine Brooks, the actress who plays Adams mother, later returned as a love-interest for Hoss.